-The University of Saint Francis (USF) reaffirms its policy of administering all educational programs, related supporting services and benefits in a manner that does not discriminate against a student or prospective student with regard to age, race, religion, national origin, sex, disability, genetics, and veteran status.
-The University of Saint Francis (USF) is a Catholic, Franciscan institution and reserves the right to make employment and education decisions based upon religion.
+The University of Saint Francis reaffirms its policy of administering all educational programs, related supporting services and benefits in a manner that does not discriminate against a student or prospective student with regard to age, race, religion, national origin, sex, disability, genetics and veteran status.
+Saint Francis is a Catholic, Franciscan institution and reserves the right to make employment and education decisions based upon religion.